The Lord’s Supper

 The Lord’s Supper, which succeeded the Passover memorial of deliverance from Egypt, was given, not as a sacrifice, but to remind the believer of what has been done for him by the one great sacrifice made by the Son of God (Hebrews 9:25–28; 10:3–12, 14).
 The Lord’s Supper is an ordinance of thanksgiving.
 The spiritual significance of the act of partaking of Lord’s Supper must be studied from background of man’s original state of perfection, his fall, and his redemption by God through Christ.

-Preparation for the Lord’s Supper
+Examine Yourself Before the Lord’s Supper

 Before partaking of the Lord’s Supper, the believer should carefully and prayerfully examine his experience as a follower of God.
 He should be sure that he is ready to receive God’s blessings that this ordinance grants to all who are in right standing with the Savior.
 But it is the promptings of the Holy Spirit that help in this process (John 16:8–15).